 The proposed project road will form a no. of intersections with existing roads.
-1 no. of major intersections is proposed.
+3 nos. of major intersections is proposed.
 Improvement of this intersection has been thought off with minimum of land acquisition.
 However, proper acceleration and deceleration lanes have been considered with proper traffic signage.
 In general, standard codal provisions have been followed for design of these intersections.
 Detail layouts are provided in Drawing Volume.
-There are 22nos. of minor intersections along the project road which shall be operated as normal left-in and left-out principle.
-Cross drainage facilities to be provided at minor junctions.
+There are 12nos. of minor intersections along the project road which shall be operated as normal left-in and left-out principle.
 Improvement proposals of major and minor intersections are provided in Table 6.13.